buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 ### Krondal

-> Freedom, Sancho, is one of the most precious gifts that heaven has ever given to men; neither the treasures that the earth holds nor that the sea covers are to be compared to it; for freedom, as for honor, one can and must risk one's life.
+> Freedom, Sancho, is one of the most precious gifts that heaven has ever given to men; neither the treasures that the earth holds nor that the sea covers are to be compared to it; for freedom, as for honor, one can and must risk one' \*\*s life.
 (Miguel de Cervantes)

 Krondal the mad, Krondal the assassin, Krondal the savior.